nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 #### Provider

 We need to have a [provider](./setup.md#providers) from whom data can be ingested.
-Our provider is an S3 provider hosted in the `cumulus-test-data` bucket.
+Our provider is an S3 provider hosted in the `cumulus-test-internal` bucket.

 ![](../images/sips-provider.png)